schorschinho/osprey/docs/03 - Quick Start Guide.md

 - a list of MRS (and, optionally, structural imaging) data files to be loaded
 - basic information on the MRS sequence used
 - settings for data modeling
+- an output folder to store the results and exported files

-LCGannet job files can be described in `.m` format.
+LCGannet job files are described in `.m` format.
 Please refer to the `LCGannetJob` chapter for detailed instructions on how to create a job.
 A good way to understand the structure of a job file is to study the example jobs in the `LCGannet/exampledata` directory, and to create your own job starting from there.

 Before you create your own job, consider the recommendations on how to organize